endemic/writing-grid-based-games/05-knights-tour.md

 https://en.wikipedia.org/wiki/Knight%27s_tour

-I learned about Knight's Tour from Steve Wozniak's autobiograhy.
-The basic gist is that the player tries to move a single chess knight to each square on an 8x8 chess board, but you can only land on each square one time.
-The challenge being that the wonky movement rules of the knight means you can get stuck pretty easily.
+I learned about Knight's Tour from [Steve Wozniak's autobiograhy](https://en.wikipedia.org/wiki/IWoz).
+He made a hardware version of the game when he was still a student, which I found pretty amazing.
+The basic gist is that a player tries to move a single chess knight to each square on an 8x8 chess board, but you can only land on each square once.
+The challenge comes from the wonky movement rules of the knight, which means you can get stuck pretty easily.
 Well, you had me at "8x8 chess board" &mdash; that's a grid!
 We can easily make a web version of this game by using a 2D array to keep track of the game's data.

 Download the [grid.js starter template](), then edit `scripts/game.js` to create that 8x8 grid.
 The one bit of extra logic we'll run here is to fill the grid with alternating black & white tiles, in order to make it look like a chess board.